Architect license requirements in 2024

 Some architects may pursue a master’s degree in architecture, but this is typically not required.

 Each state has its own process and requirements for becoming a licensed architect.
-Some examples of state requirements for architecture licenses are as follows:
+Some examples of state licensure requirements for architects are as follows:

-To get an architecture license in California, applicants must complete the required education and experience through internship before taking the Architect Registration Examination exam and pay a $100 fee.
+To get an architecture license in California, applicants must complete the required education and experience through internship before taking the Architect Registration Examination exam, and paying a $100 eligibility application fee and a $150 to $300 license application fee.

 Licenses must be renewed every three years and require at least 36 hours of continuing education.